Feed management in Google Merchant Center - and beyond

 There is no way to directly influence this metric, but ensuring that you provide complete & accurate product data, and driving users to quality landing pages can definitely help.

-To sum it all up, here’s how a quality offer for shopping ads looks like:
+To sum it all up, here’s what a quality offer for shopping ads looks like:

 • There is demand and significant search volume for the product